What Is Elder Abuse & How Can I report It?

 - Written statements from the victim and any witnesses

 - Copies of any incident reports you may have filed

-It’s imperative to contact an elder abuse lawyer right away if you think your elderly loved one has been abused.
-The information above should be included in your claim against the caregiver and/or facility.
-The more detailed you can be, the better when reporting elder abuse.
+Therefore, it’s imperative to contact an elder abuse lawyer right away if you think your elderly family member is receiving abuse.
+Include the information above during your claim against the caregiver and/or facility.
+The more specific details you give, the more accurate the elder abuse report will be.

 Experienced Elder Abuse Lawyer